-I saw a great 16mm print with live musical accompaniment and admired the technical virtuosity but I wasn't as involved emotionally but not knowing the historical context of Asia - Soviet relations I felt it may have distanced me from the proceedings somewhat.
+I saw a great 16mm print with live musical accompaniment by Donald Sosin and admired the technical virtuosity but I wasn't as involved emotionally but not knowing the historical context of Asia - Soviet relations I felt it may have distanced me from the proceedings somewhat.

 There's an episode which joins beautifully the face and the landscape.
 Then there's a mock on religion that at the same time seems fascinated with its rituals.
 Finally, some of the weirdest alternate editing sequences I've seen precede a "clockwork-orangey" political satiral.
 The culmination of it all is a leap from specific action to abstract historical force.
 Amazing.